Black Axe (confraternity): Murder

+Human trafficking and prostitution

 In 2016, almost two dozen Black Axe members were arrested in Italy for "mafia conspiracy, drug trafficking, exploitation of prostitution and violent crimes."
 A year later, more Black Axe members were suspected in other sex trafficking activities in Italy.

 In January 2022, four Black Axe members were arrested after forcing a woman into human trafficking.
 She was forced into prostitution after a ritual that bonded her to her traffickers' debts.
 It was reported that she had been "imprisoned, raped, blackmailed, and forced into prostitution to pay a debt of about €15,000."